Andrea/andrea.github.io/_posts/2019-05-23-no-longter-damage-tldr.markdown

 * Hot drinks seem like a very tricky thing to get whilst being environmentally friendly.
 * Yay for food you can grow yourself.
 Even if it is just a small percentage of what we eat.
 * It is looking like it is really hard to dispose of biscuits wrappers, there is a way to reuse(?) them some how via Terracycle, but I was not able to find out any specifics as to how to do this exactly.
+* There was a note on a plastic container about how you can bring this to a big store, my nearest one is about 5 miles from here, which I would probably have to drive to, especially If I am buying more food there.
+I wonder if the home delivery would take this instead.

 ## All the rubbish in one place